dansmithphysics/greenland_attenuation_measurement/README.md

 The analysis code is roughly arranged in sequential scripts that prepare data (`A01`), plot results (`A02`), and calculate systematic uncertainties (`A03`) and biases (`A04`) before calculating the bulk attenuation (`A05`) and plotting the figures in the paper (`A06`).
 A description of each script is below.

 All scripts were built in Python 3.9.5.

+### experiment.py

+Class storing hardcoded numbers from the experiment, including the time of the ground bounce and uncertainties used in the attenuation measurement.

 ### A01_average_and_convert.py